 The course has a lot of little ups and downs.
 None of these is greater than a 200 foot elevation change and most are about 150 feet.
 While the elevation profile below may look dramatic, bear in mind that the major ticks for elevation are in increments of only 50 feet.
 The cumulative elevation gain is about one mile — i.e., 5280 feet.

 Some of the hills on the course are gentle, a few are rather steep.
 None is long.
 The start is just over 300 feet above sea level and no other place on the course is higher.
 At its lowest, the course is about 115 feet above sea level.
-The only long, flat section of the course is early in the race, on the upstream (northern) end where there are about three flat miles (that you go out and then loop back on).
+The only long, flat section of the course is early in the race, on the upstream (northern) end where there are about four flat miles (that you go out and then loop back on).

 Like most rivers, the Bull Run and Occoquan have carved a valley.
 The trail generally follows the course of the river.
 Sometimes the trail is on the edge of the river, sometimes on the nearby bank or cliff.
 Going up and down from the river’s edge to the bank causes much of the elevation change.